colorchestra/y/README.md

 # y - the existentialist task manager

 "Heeey - all I have to type is 'y'!
-Hey, Miss doesn't-find-me-sexually-attractive-anymore, I just tripled my productivity!" / " Y, y... let's see, so many letters to choose from.
-I'll pick 'y'!
-Y, y, y..."
+Hey, Miss doesn't-find-me-sexually-attractive-anymore, I just tripled my productivity!"

 – [Homer Simpson](https://youtu.be/R_rF4kcqLkI?t=1m50s)

 ## Features
 + Ask yourself: "y the hell am I doing this?" with every new task
++ Semi-functional bash completion
 + Not-really-intuitive CLI interface
 + Super outdated file-based database
 + Automatic Git commits on Feierabend (and push if a remote is set)
-+ Easy procrastination (you will be insultedi though)
++ Easy procrastination (you will be insulted though)
 + Positive reinforcement if you get stuff done
 + Tasks can be marked as important if prepended with `! ` (exclamation mark and a space)
 + Each task is a text file, so additional information can be stored for each task